 The useful lives of intangible assets are assessed as either finite or indefinite.
 Intangible assets with finite lives are amortized over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 Amortization is charged on a straight-line basis over the following economic useful lives of these assets:

-- Licenses, special permissions and patent rights 5 20 years - Other intangible assets 5 10 years
+Licenses, special permissions and patent rights

+Other intangible assets

+5 - 20 years

+5 - 10 years